MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/faq.md

 This is not supported at this time.
 Currently, you can only call dialog boxes using the [Navigation](reference/navigation.md) method in Model-based Power Apps.

-## How can I calling other components from within another component?
+## How can I call other components from within another component?

 This is not supported natively by the framework.